 - Download the BookMyne app - use to search the catalogue and check your account on your mobile

 Use the Summon discovery service to find online journal articles and book chapters covered by many of the Library's subscriptions and some open access resources.

 Use the E-journals Finder to search or browse lists of our online periodicals.
 It is the most comprehensive source of information about our e-journals, as it is more complete and up-to-date than Enterprise or Summon.

 Use BrowZine to select, and keep up-to-date with, your favourite journals.
 It draws together many of our e-journals in an attractive, easy to use interface.
 Download the app for updates on the latest issues of your selected journals.

-Unicorn gives details of items held in the University Library, and items currently on order.
+Unicorn gives details of items held in the University Library.
 It has been replaced as our primary catalogue by Enterprise, but is still used for requesting items from closed access collections, requesting inter-library loans, and booking Short Loan items.

 Map Card Catalogue

 The Map Card Catalogue is located on the 4th Floor of the University Library, adjacent to the map cabinets.
 It lists acquisitions up to 1993 by geographical area.
 More recent acquisitions are catalogued on Enterprise.